-No person shall operate or park a Vehicle on a campusCampus sidewalk unless authorized by the Chancellor or his/her delegates.
-Bicycles and Electric Two-Wheeled Vehicles may be operated on campusCampus sidewalks; provided that no person shall operate a bicycle or an Electric Two-Wheeled Vehicle in a manner that jeopardizes pedestrian safety, or State or private property.
+No person shall operate or park a Vehicle on a Campus sidewalk unless authorized by the Chancellor or his/her delegates.
+Specifically, no person, other than on-duty law enforcement officers, shall operate or park a Motorized Two-Wheeled Vehicle on a Campus sidewalk.
+Bicycles may be operated on Campus sidewalks; provided that no person shall operate a bicycle in a manner that jeopardizes pedestrian safety, or State or private property.

-No person shall use in-line skates or skateboards (a) on the campusCampus in a manner that jeopardizes the safety of other pedestrians, or (b) on any walls, monuments, gutters, ditches, railings, bicycle racks, benches, other structures, fixtures, or property on the University eampusCampus, or (c) on any ramps or steps on the University campusCampus except for the purpose of entering or leaving a building or making normal pedestrian progress along a campusCampus sidewalk.
+No person shall use in-line skates or skateboards (a) on the Campus in a manner that jeopardizes the safety of other pedestrians, or (b) on any walls, monuments, gutters, ditches, railings, bicycle racks, benches, other structures, fixtures, or property on the Campus, or (c) on any ramps or steps on the Campus except for the purpose of entering or leaving a building or making normal pedestrian progress along a Campus sidewalk.